jaX10bt/TDD-Playwright/README.md

 * **Authentication:**
   * All tests are conducted in an authenticated state.
 Playwright logs in before all tests, saves the cookie, and uses it to access the pages and correct translations.
+  * The login logic is handled in `auth.setup.js`, where the authentication flow and cookie saving is described in detail.
+Additionally, the configuration related to authentication can be found in `playwright.config.js`, which includes settings required to properly simulate and test authentication in the application.

 * **Translations:**
-  * Tests dynamically handle translations in English and Estonian.
-For example, `translation["yes"]` returns "Jah" in Estonian if the cookie is set to the Estonian locale.
+  * Tests are dynamically designed to handle translations in both English and Estonian.
+For example, `translation["yes"]` returns "Jah" when the cookie is set to the Estonian locale.
+This allows tests to seamlessly switch between languages based on the locale setting, ensuring all user-facing text is verified in the appropriate language.

 ## Administration